adriaandens/fagrant/README.md

   - Provisioning using Puppet (Apply)
   - SSH into the VM
   - Mounts current working directory on the VM
+  - [Bake](https://cloudnative.io/bakery/) the current state of the VM
   - Halting the VM
   - Destroying the VM
   - Reverting the VM to last snapshot